 - Transferability and possibility to replicate the project elsewhere in the EU: The project shall demonstrate that it represents good practice in a wider (EU) context and that it inspires or could inspire other places.
 The project should also show good ways of communicating its goals and results.

-The applicants will be asked to answer guiding questions, developed in relation to the four principles of organic agriculture and the sustainability pillars, as well as a project summary.
-These questions will help the applicants to better structure their statements and the jury to obtain more data about the applicants.
+The applicants were asked to answer guiding questions, developed in relation to the four principles of organic agriculture and the sustainability pillars, as well as a project summary.
+These questions helped the applicants to better structure their statements and the jury to obtain more data about the applicants.

 Timeline